d-ries/linux-essentials/08_filters/01_course.md

 Jun 17 18:22:22 linux-ess: Accepted password for: janedoe from 192.168.0.10 port 43448 ssh2
 ```

-Sometimes we might want to see more than just the line that contains the keyword.
+Sometimes we might want to see more than just the line that contains the string/pattern.
 Imagine we want to see some more context as to where the file is located.
-We can customize the grep command to show lines before or/and after the result as follows:
+We can customize the grep command to show lines `before` and/or `after` the result as follows:
 ```bash
 student@linux-ess:~$ cat example.log
 this is line one